BradleyBrown19/ModernArchitecturesFromScratch/README.md

 > Recreating recent and notable deep learning architectures from scratch using only built in python functionality and basic tensor operation.
 No other Pytorch or Tensorflow.
 Architectures include ResNet and BERT.

-This file will become your README and also the index of your documentation.

 ## Install